dsfsi/dsfsi-dataset-template/data/raw/README.md

 Notes:
 - From 2012-10-ed1 to 2005, there are no available PDFs.
   There is only the provided printer friendly version.
-  These will be downloaded and pushed if requested.

 - There are missing files in some of the papers.
   These have been accounted for with a readme file in each folder and what file is missing.